 In order to do child-related work, you must obtain a Check.

 A Check enables you to do child-related work for five years.
-During this time, your criminal record and in some cases your professional conduct continue to be monitored.
+During this time, your criminal record and your professional conduct continue to be monitored.

 Your Check may be suspended or revoked if: